pschragger/IOT_Tutorials_for_VU/ML_Support/README.md

 3. Start a mosquitto subscript of the "predictions" topic ou installed the test data

-In a command window run: mosquitto_sub -h localhost -t predictions
+In a command window run:

+> mosquitto_sub -h localhost -t predictions

 4. Publish the test jsons to the classification topic in a different command windw

 You will need to change the directory path to wherever you installed the data.
 For example I ran mosquitto_pub using:

-mosquitto_pub -h localhost -t classification -f /Users/pschragger/test/test1.json
+>mosquitto_pub -h localhost -t classification -f /Users/pschragger/test/test1.json

-mosquitto_pub -h localhost -t classification -f /Users/pschragger/test/test2.json
+>mosquitto_pub -h localhost -t classification -f /Users/pschragger/test/test2.json

-mosquitto_pub -h localhost -t classification -f /Users/pschragger/test/multitest..json
+>mosquitto_pub -h localhost -t classification -f /Users/pschragger/test/multitest..json

 ## Results ##

 We  seen how to setup the machine learning module in nodered.
-From this we can see that the "training dataset" for a descision tree requires rows containing important data and the expected results ( the classifcation made by an expert).
+From this we can see that the "training dataset" for a descision tree requires rows containing important data and the expected results ( the classifcation made by an experte ).
 For the live test only the important data was sent and the decision tree model decided on the result.